 The lighting was inspired by one of my favorite headshot photographer, Peter Hurley. http://peterhurley.com/

-For the longest time, I’ve always thought of Sacramento as boring, stuffy and old smelling.
-I envisioned that people who live there talk about the Senate, House and the “State of State.”
-Sacramento’nians to me are all politics and no fun.
-But after meeting and hanging out with the very cute, super fun and semi crazy Mary and Kim, Sacramento doesn’t seem all the bad anymore.
+For the longest time, I’ve always thought of Sacramento as boring, stuffy, and old-smelling.
+I envisioned that people who live there talk about the Senate, House, and the “State of State.”
+Sacramento’nians, to me, are all politics and no fun.
+But after meeting and hanging out with the adorable, super fun, and semi-crazy Mary and Kim, Sacramento doesn’t seem all the bad anymore.

-It was fall of last year when we decided to do a “Sun Kiss” photoshoot inspired by the photography of John Agcaoili.
-Both of the ladies came over the house right before sun set and I started debriefing them about the shoot.
-We chose to shoot during “Golden Hour” because I just love the diffuse warm light the sun provides during that time.
-I’ve been scouting for locations to shoot this concept for weeks now and we actually ended up near my house in a deserted horse ranch.
-It was a relatively fast and very efficient shoot because I’ve worked with both Mary and Kim before so I barely had to direct them and we transitioned from one shot to the next seamlessly.
+It was the fall of last year when we decided to do a “Sun Kiss” photoshoot inspired by the photography of John Agcaoili.
+Both of the ladies came over to the house right before the sunset, and I started debriefing them about the shoot.
+We chose to shoot during “Golden Hour” because I love the diffuse warm light the sun provides during that time.
+I’ve been scouting for locations to shoot this concept for weeks now, and we actually ended up near my house in a deserted horse ranch.
+It was a relatively fast and very efficient shoot because I’ve worked with Mary and Kim before, so I barely had to direct them, and we transitioned from one shot to the next seamlessly.

-The shoot went so fast that when we got home, we actually had enough energy to do a completely different shoot.
-I was going for the whole Terry Richardson (NSFW) look where the background is about 2 stops hotter and the model is about 1 stop over exposed.
-Using only 1 ring flash as my light source, I put both Mary and Kim in this small white box that’s meant to be a “computer” area in one of the rooms.
+The shoot went so fast that we actually had enough energy to do a completely different shoot when we got home.
+I was going for the whole Terry Richardson (NSFW) look where the background is about 2 stops hotter, and the model is about 1 stop overexposed.
+Using only 1 ring flash as my light source, I put both Mary and Kim in this small white box meant to be a “computer” area in one of the rooms.
 It worked like a charm.
-The light bounce around everywhere giving me a nice even background and much of details were kept intact.
+The light bounce around everywhere, giving me a nice even background, and much of the details were kept intact.

 The stereotypical “model” stands at about 5’9″ at around 145-150lbs.
 A study done in 2002 showed that among top editorial fashion agencies in Los Angeles and New York, 81% of their “editorial fashion” models were 5’9” and above; 15% were between 5’8” and 5’9”, and only 4% were below 5’8” tall.
-With these statistics in mind, some women are often discouraged to pursue modeling as a profession due to their not meeting that height ‘requirement’.
+With these statistics in mind, some women are often discouraged from pursuing modeling as a profession due to their not meeting that height ‘requirement.’

 Then you have the rare case of a girl so damn driven to pursue a modeling career that even if you threw a book of statistics at her, it would never deter her ambition to pursue this career track, and Victoria Barajas is an excellent example of such a lady.
-Proudly standing less than five feet tall, I met her on set at the Candy Factory in Fremont during a photography meet up.
-Victoria’s attitude and professionalism were top notch, and I was genuinely excited to work with her.
-Vincent Gotti, as always, had assembled a great group of sytlist; Roy from Hair by Roy got Victoria’s hair “did”, Prince Kaleo dressed and styled her and Carla Tersini did an amazing job with her make up.
+Proudly standing less than five feet tall, I met her on set at the Candy Factory in Fremont during a photography meet-up.
+Victoria’s attitude and professionalism were top-notch, and I was genuinely excited to work with her.
+Vincent Gotti, as always, had assembled a great group of stylists; Roy from Hair by Roy got Victoria’s hair “did,” Prince Kaleo dressed and styled her, and Carla Tersini did an amazing job with her makeup.

-Victoria is a very talented model and I would not be surprise to see her in print soon.
+Victoria is a very talented model, and I would not be surprised to see her in print soon.

-Photographing a model who has extensive dance background is very different that photographing a model who grew up modeling.
-I had recently had the opportunity of photographing Eva Luna in my favorite studio The Candy Factory in Fremont, CA. Vince Gotti, the Director of Photography at GEV Magazine set the shoot up and contacted the amazing hair stylist Roy from Hairby Roy along with the always fabulous Prince Kaleo from The Armoire Closet to create a fantastic photography set.
+Photographing a model with extensive dance background is very different from photographing a model who grew up modeling.
+I had recently had the opportunity of photographing Eva Luna in my favorite studio, The Candy Factory in Fremont, CA. Vince Gotti, the Director of Photography at GEV Magazine, set the shoot up and contacted the amazing hair stylist Roy from Hair by Roy along with the always fabulous Prince Kaleo from The Armoire Closet to create a fantastic photography set.

 Eva was so interesting to work with.
-Unlike most models who moves from pose to pose, Eva fluidly moved throughout the entire shoot.
-It was up to the photographer to guide the movement and capture an instance where the movement is at it’s most beautiful state.
-Now I would never give this posing advice when I am doing corporate headshots or portrait photography here in San Jose / San Francisco area but for some reason, she was able to make it work.
-Maybe it was because she was a dancer maybe she was just really good at what she does; no matter what the reason on how she made “fluid posing” work, I am looking forward to working with her again in the future.
+Unlike most models who move from pose to pose, Eva fluidly moved throughout the entire shoot.
+It was up to the photographer to guide the movement and capture an instance of its most beautiful state.
+Now I would never give this posing advice when I am doing corporate headshots or portrait photography here in San Jose / San Francisco area, but for some reason, she was able to make it work.
+Maybe it was because she was a dancer, maybe she was just really good at what she does; no matter what the reason on how she made “fluid posing” work, I am looking forward to working with her again in the future.